 This is the first time an entire state has been completely shut off from the National Electricity Market (NEM) since it was established in 1998.
 This event has highlighted the vulnerability of electricity networks and made energy security a hot political topic.

 So what happened (in simple terms)?

-According to the AEMO’s initial report into the incident released on 5th October, this is what is happened:
+According to an initial report into the incident released by AEMO on 5th October, this is what is happened:

 - A severe weather event (occurring only once in 50 years according to the Premier) brought down significant transmission network infrastructure in very quick succession.

 - To protect itself against damage, a rapid sequence of automatic triggers ultimately caused the network to automatically shut itself down.